-A popular question I get asked a lot is how to use off-camera flash.
+A popular question I get asked a lot is how to use off camera flash, and outdoor flash photography in general .
 There are a few things you want to know about when to use it and how.
-In this article I’ll go through a few tips that relate to using off camera flash techniques for outdoor portraits including:
+In this article, I’ll go through a few tips that relate to using off camera flash techniques for outdoor portraits including:

 Using flash outdoors is all about analyzing the quality of light versus the quantity of light.
 There may be plenty of light (quantity) but not the right kind, or coming from the right direction.
 Some situations where you may want to add some flash are:

 - If your subject is backlit

 - On an overcast day and the light comes from overhead causing dark eye sockets